 During the last couple of years, Chromebooks became increasingly capable devices.
 Today, they run a wide range of apps, including Android and even Linux applications.
 And, of course, Kodi is available as well.
 So, in case you want to run the world's most popular home theater app, let us teach you how to install Kodi on a Chromebook.

-Considering the rapid development of Chromebooks, we’ve made sure to update this guide for 2021, bringing you more installation methods than ever before.
+Considering the rapid development of Chrome OS, we made sure to update this guide for this year, bringing you up-to-date installation methods.
 However, we have an important announcement for you, so make sure to read the following segment carefully.

 How to Install Kodi on a Chromebook

-At the moment, there are three reliable ways to set-up Kodi on your Chromebook, depending on your computer’s model.
-You’ll want to try the following.
+At the moment, there are 2 reliable methods to set up Kodi on your Chromebook, depending on your computer's model.
+You'll want to try the following.

 This method can be used by the Chromebooks that have access to the Google Play Store - which means you can install Android apps.
 With that said, here's how to install Kodi on a Chromebook via the Play Store.

 1. Launch the Play Store app on your Chromebook.

 2. Select the search bar that you'll see at the top of your screen.
 Type in 'Kodi.'

 3. Find 'Kodi' on this list and click on its icon.